tteodorescu/mas-rad-java/README.md

 mas-rad-java
 ============
-This software was programmed with learning purposes.
-You are free to use it for learning purposes.
-Each use of this software must be done with specifying its origin.
-You are free to use it, but not to modify it.
+This software is not suited for production but only for Java language learning purposes.
+Anyone can use it freely but at their own risk.